Collaborative Evaluation of Deepfake Text with Deliberation-Enhancing Dialogue Systems: Results

-\rparagraph{Participants' interaction with DeepFakeDeLiBot.} We further delve into why certain groups achieve a noticeable performance boost among 10 groups that engaged with DeepFakeDeLiBot.
-Among 10 groups, 6 groups outperformed their initial solo performance.
-The remaining group demonstrated no gain or even regress from their original detection performance.
-We speculate that their interaction patterns with DeepFakeDeLiBot will differ between these two subsets.
-To validate this assumption, we investigate 5 various categories (see Appendix for more details).
-For statistical analyses, we first performed the t-test to test whether the means of these factors were significantly different between two subgroups (a group without performance gain vs. a group with performance gain).
+For statistical analysis, we first performed the t-test to test whether the means of these factors were significantly different between two subgroups (a group without performance gain vs. a group with performance gain).

 As illustrated in Table \ref{tab:rq3}, the means of DeepFakeDeLiBot's engagement rates, its generation frequency of moderation-probing utterances, and lexical diversity are found to be statistically different.
 For instance, while DeepFakeDeLiBot's participation rate was 8\% on average for groups with a performance gain, DeepFakeDeLiBot engaged less often (5\%) within groups that did not have the performance boost.
 Additionally, DeepFakeDeLiBot more frequently generated moderation-driven probing utterances in groups that experienced performance gain compared to those without any gain.
 Reasoning-probing utterances were less frequent in groups with performance gain, but the difference was not statistically significant.
 In comparing dialogue quality through the lens of lexical diversity and semantic coherence, only the lexical diversity of DeepFakeDeLiBot tended to be higher within groups with performance gain than groups without performance gain.
 Unresponsiveness rates were moderately high (41\%-44\%) in both groups, but the mean difference was not statistically meaningful.